PlainRecalls

 Recall Insight

 This CPSC action (record #18726) was formally reported on March 7, 2018.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 Ktm Ag, Austria is listed as the recalling firm.
 Federal records list the affected scope as About 160.

 The documented reason for this recall is: The front brake master cylinder piston can crack, resulting in brake failure, posing a crash hazard to the rider.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop riding the recalled motorcycles and contact an authorized Husqvarna Motorcycles dealer to schedule a free repair which involves installing a new machined aluminum fr… - consumers holding this product should act on that instruction rather than relying on general guidance.